NatCracken/SunshineClouds2/README.md

 ## Contribution
 Feel free to make pr's or issues here, I will fix them as able, I will love to see whatever you all come up with!

-If you wish to support me directly you can do so over on Patreon: [https://www.patreon.com/c/Bonkahe](https://www.patreon.com/c/Bonkahe)
-Thank you so much to all the wonderful people who support me.
+For questions feel free to hit me up on discord: [discord.gg/zGMPmPJ2Y8](discord.gg/zGMPmPJ2Y8) Thank you so much to all the wonderful people who support me.

 ### Current outstanding issues